Cal Raleigh Preview, Player Props: Mariners vs. Rays

 Rays Pitching Rankings

-- Rays pitchers combine to give up the first-fewest home runs in baseball (149 total, one per game).
+- The Rays surrender the first-fewest home runs in baseball (150 total, one per game).

-- In his most recent appearance on Monday, the right-hander threw 5 1/3 innings against the Boston Red Sox, giving up three earned runs while surrendering two hits.
+- His most recent time out came on Tuesday against the Boston Red Sox, when the righty threw five innings, surrendering three earned runs while giving up five hits.

-- The 28-year-old has put together a 2.76 ERA and 7.9 strikeouts per nine innings across 19 games this season, while allowing a batting average of .228 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.